 While having a kid teaches you to be selfless, you also can’t afford to lose sight of who you are.
 The one thing I never wanted was to become a mom and struggle with my identity as a person.
 I was the kid who needed a lot of alone time, and I'm still the same way as an adult; I still get overwhelmed and overstimulated pretty easily, so I have to take time for myself very often.
 Becoming a mom is one of the most important, most rewarding things you can do, but you have to take care of yourself.
 And if you're not, you're not going to be able to take care of this other person you brought into the world.
 I know the first couple of years are pretty tough, but pencil in that time to figure out what you need to stay whole.
 Take those opportunities to do whatever it is that you would do if you didn't have a kid.
 If you want to do something, don’t let yourself get stuck in that mindset of, I'm a mom now, I can't do this or that.
 Yes, you can.
 You're not just a mom; you're also you, too.

 Twenty years from now, if Roux were to read this, I’d want her to know that I did my best.
-I've had struggles with my mom in the past where I was like, Why would you do that?, and it wasn't until I was in my twenties with my own kid to realize that my mom did the best she could.
+I've had struggles with my mom in the past where I was like, Why would you do that?, and it wasn't until I was in my twenties with my own kid to realise that my mother did the best she could.
 We think our parents are superheroes, and we’re not able to look at them as humans, but really, they're just like us.
 I’m prepared for moments when Roux may feel like I failed her or like I let her down, and I'm prepared to explain why if she wants me to.
 But I still feel like I’m just a kid too, trying to figure out who I am and where I fit in this world — we’re doing this life thing together.
 As Roux is growing up, I'm growing up right alongside her.

 As told to Ineye Komonibo.
 This interview has been condensed from its original transcription.